 There sure are!
 You'll need to decide who will carry out your wishes.
 This person is called your executor.
 You'll want to make a reasonable estimate of your personal worth.
-We've included forms to make this easier for you.
 Finally, you'll have to decide who gets what - that 'who' may also be a charity or other organization.